canada-ca/PCTF-CCP/README.md

 The document is structured as follows:

-•	Section 1 describes the purpose, stakeholders, and audience of the document
+* <b>Section 1</b> describes the purpose, stakeholders, and audience of the document
-•	Section 2 describes the main elements of the PCTF
+* <b>Section 2</b> describes the main elements of the PCTF
-•	Sections 3 through 8 provide various appendices that cover terms and definitions, discussions on selected topics related to the PCTF, a bibliography, and a list of issues that will be resolved in future versions of the document.
+* <b>Sections 3</b> through 8 provide various appendices that cover terms and definitions, discussions on selected topics related to the PCTF, a bibliography, and a list of issues that will be resolved in future versions of the document.

 The Pan-Canadian Trust Framework will facilitate the transition to a digital ecosystem for citizens and residents of Canada.
 A Canadian digital ecosystem will increase efficiency and secure interoperability between existing business processes, such as open banking, business licencing, and public sector service delivery.